vishvAsa/kalpAntaram/smRtiH/manuH/gangAnatha-TippanyaH/03/083_ekam_apy.md

 title = "083 एकम् अप्य्"

 +++
-Two of these technical terms occur in the beginning of Baudhāyana’s *Gṛhyasūtra*, and four in Pāraskara’s *Gṛhyasūtra* 1.4.1, as well as in Śāṅkhāyana’s 1.5.1.

-This verse is quoted, without comment, in *Vīramitrodaya* (Āhnika, p.
-392);—and in *Aparārka* (p.
-142), which adds that these are the names for the ‘five sacrifices.’
+This verse is quoted in *Vīramitrodaya* (Āhnika, p.
+432), where the following notes are added:—‘*Pāñcayajñike*’ means ‘at that *Pitṛyajña* which forms part of the Five Great Sarifices;’—the particle ‘*api*’ implies that, if possible, one should feed several Brāhmaṇas also;—the second half of the verse means that ‘*Viśvedeva-Śrāddha*’ does not form part of ‘*Nityaśrāddha*’, in support of which it quotes a text from *Bhaviṣya Purāṇa*;—also in *Hemādri* (Śrāddha, p.
+1565).